SynixeTactical/Documents/certs/combataid.md

 4. Once a teammate has been treated what are you to do next?
 If they are unconscious?

+5. What does the acronym M.I.S.T stand for in a MIST Report

 ## Practical Exam

 1. The trainee is able to bandage and tourniquet all wounded limbs